Link1-ST/MacroParserAnalyzer/README.md

 Notes
 ```
 This program works with Python 3.
+The purpose of this tool is parse and analyze macro code.

 This program currently supports: MS Office 2003 file types -- .doc and .xls (does not work with password protected files)